crystalidea/anytoiso-public/README.md

-Though [AnyToISO](https://www.crystalidea.com/anytoiso) is not open-source, we use this GitHub repository to track bugs, feature requests and technical support problems (see [issues](https://github.com/crystalidea/anytoiso/issues)).

-# Translating the app
+This GitHub repository can be used to:

+**1. Report a bug, add feature request or report any other issue**

+[Create a new issue](https://github.com/crystalidea/anytoiso-public/issues) when having anything related to [AnyToISO](https://crystalidea.com/anytoiso).

+**2. Translate the app**

+[AnyToISO translations](/languages) are plain UTF-8 .xml files.
+You can either create a pull request or send us your translated XML via e-mail.

-The repository also contains AnyToISO [translations](/languages) as .xml files.
-Fork the repository, update existing translation (or create a new one) and simply create a pull request.
-Always leave %1 (%s), %2, etc in the string, it's a replacement pattern required by the program.
-For example the string "Package %1 opened" will be expanded to "Package firefox4pre opened" when opening Firefox browser package.
+Remember to always leave %1 (%s), %2, etc in strings: those are replacement patterns required by the app.
+For instance, "Package %1 opened" will be expanded to "Package firefox4pre opened" when opening Firefox browser package.

-# Release archive
+**3. Browse AnyToISO release history**

-[Release archive](https://github.com/crystalidea/anytoiso/releases) contains the list of binaries for every version of the app with release notes.
+[Release archive](https://github.com/crystalidea/anytoiso-public/releases) contains the list of binaries for every version of the app with release notes.